larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The moderation policy goals are as follows:

-- Apply consistent, fair, and timely moderation of communication across all public IETF participation channels and participation fora;
-  without regard to one's role in the IETF or previous technical contributions;
+- Apply consistent, fair, and timely moderation of communication across all public IETF participation channels and participation fora without regard to a participant's role in the IETF or previous technical contributions;
 - Appeals are available to address disagreements about moderation actions;
 - Balance transparency against both privacy of individuals involved and further disruption to the community;